GrahamDumpleton-abandoned/mod_wsgi-docs/developer-guides/file-wrapper-extension.rst

 'close()' method of the iterable object it has to replace the existing iterable object with another which wraps the first, with the outer providing its own 'close()' method.
-An example of a middleware which replaces the 'close()' method in this way can be found in :doc:`RegisteringCleanupCode`.
+An example of a middleware which replaces the 'close()' method in this way can be found in:

+* :doc:`registering-cleanup-code`

 It is thus quite easy for a WSGI application stack to inadvertantly defeat completely any attempts to return file contents in an optimised way using